5/8/2025

 President

-Let me just start underlining that point, because I think it is a uniquely Shopify thing.
-This is an area where we have real flexibility, given these are sort of return based returns based approach to marketing.
-I think we are uniquely positioned with incredible visibility and signal to what's working, what's on in some parts of our growth engine, we can actually get a sense of changes to CAC within a week.
+Let me just sort of underline that point because I think it is a uniquely Shopify thing.
+This is an area where we have real flexibility given these sort of returns-based approach to marketing.
+I think we are uniquely positioned with incredible visibility and signal to what's working, what's not.
+In some parts of our growth engine, we can actually get a sense of changes to CAC within a week.
 And on the LTV side, the same type of thing.
-So that means we can flex up and flex down our spend based on solid data views that we can get back at this incredibly fast rate.
-And I think that that ability to allow us to sort of play with those levers, if we see opportunities to gain market share, we'll take them if we see things are changing, we can pull back as well.
-So you know, as it relates to q2, you know, more of that, we're able to really view what's changing at a very, very fast clip, and then make very good decisions on either side, whether again, things are going one way or the other.
-I think that that is a real advantage to Shopify is growth and our funnel and our business model.
+So that means we can flex up and flex in our spend based on solid data views that we can get back at this incredibly fast rate.
+And I think that that ability to allow us to sort of play with those levers, if we see opportunities to gain market share, we'll take them.
+If we see things are changing, we can pull back as well.
+So, you know, as it relates to Q2, you know, more of that, we're able to really view what's changing at a very, very fast clip and then make very good decisions on either side, whether, again, things are going one way or the other.
+I think that that is a real advantage to Shopify's growth and our funnel and our business model.

 speaker